sf-sunny/DataManipulator/README.md

 ## User Stories
 ### Some *functions* that user could do:
 - *import* csv files and save as Data class \**
-- *specify* data types of each columns in the csv files
+- *specify* data types of each column in the csv files
 - *specify* index column of Data
 - do *arithmetics (+,-,\*,/)* on columns
 - *concatenate* csv files